hotwired/turbo-site/docs/handbook/02_drive.md

 # Navigate with Turbo Drive
 {:.no_toc}

 Turbo Drive is the part of Turbo that enhances page-level navigation.
-It watches for link clicks and form submissions, performs them in the background, and udpates the page without doing a full reload.
+It watches for link clicks and form submissions, performs them in the background, and updates the page without doing a full reload.
 It's the evolution of a library previously known as [Turbolinks](https://github.com/turbolinks/turbolinks).

 * TOC
 {:toc}